piyush121/Questions/README.md

 		  What is the minimum number of such calls required.
 		- A bag contains n strings (cotton threads).
 I choose 2 ends of strings randomly and tie them together and repeat the process.
 What is the expectation value of number of loops obtained via this process.
+		- Find a number abcd such that abcd * 4 = dcba (a,b,c,d represent individual digits of the number)

 	- Backtracking: https://see.stanford.edu/materials/icspacs106b/H19-RecBacktrackExamples.pdf
 	- River Crossing puzzle: https://en.wikipedia.org/wiki/River_crossing_puzzle